avitran0/VanillaEnhanced/README.md

 - Titanium Drill (can mine every ore, but is slow)
 - Upgraded Force & Overdrive Projectors
 - Large Mass Driver
-- An Arc turret, but for air defense
+- An Arc turret, but for air defense (currently busted, idk why)

-**More Features (planned):**

-- More transport features (e.g. conveyors)
-- Different weapons, mechs

 > **Made by HolyHades and v1nce.**